VERIFY BEFORE RELYING

 Time block What to do What to avoid

-Hour 1.5 to 3 Decide sit or reschedule if still possible Waiting until the deadline passes
+Hour 1.5 to 2 Decide sit, move, or triage Waiting until the deadline passes

-Day 1 main block Drill two weakest high-value topics Reviewing all 19 topics equally
+Day 1 main block Drill two high-value weak topics Reviewing all 19 topics equally

-Day 1 math block Run core formulas until setup is automatic Learning obscure formulas first
+Day 1 math block Run core formula setups Learning obscure formulas first

 Day 1 night Light trap-word drill, then stop Full practice exam at night

-Day 2 morning Short mixed set and wrong-answer review Panic-searching new material
+Day 2 morning Short mixed set and wrong-answer repair Panic-searching new material

-Day 2 afternoon Pearson VUE logistics and one-page review sheet Ignoring IDs, certificate, route, or calculator
+Day 2 afternoon Pearson VUE logistics and a one-page cheat sheet review Ignoring ID, certificate, route, or calculator

 Night before Sleep routine and no heavy studying All-nighter

-Exam morning Formula skim, calm arrival, two-pass strategy Cramming in the parking lot
+Exam morning Formula skim and two-pass strategy Cramming in the parking lot

-If the exam is tomorrow morning, compress this into one diagnostic, one math block, one weak-topic block, logistics, and sleep.
+If your exam is tomorrow morning, compress this to one readiness check, one weak-topic block, one math block, logistics, and sleep.

-Take a 30 to 40 question mixed set that includes Florida law, brokerage, contracts, property rights, mortgages, appraisal, math, and at least a few smaller topics.
-If you only have 20 minutes, use free Florida real estate practice questions, then use the pass-rate calculator to interpret the signal.
+Take a 30 to 40 question mixed set that includes Florida law, brokerage, contracts, property rights, mortgages, appraisal, math, and a few smaller topics.
+If you only have 20 minutes, use Florida real estate practice exam questions, then use the pass-rate calculator to interpret the signal.

 Record three things:

-Overall score Tells you whether this is polish or emergency repair
+Overall score Tells you whether this is protect, polish, triage, or move

-Topic clusters Two weak clusters are manageable; eight weak clusters are a readiness problem
+Topic clusters Two weak clusters are fixable; eight weak clusters are a readiness problem

 The Two-Topic Rule